symeneses/MLS-C01/3_modelling/SageMakerAlgorithms.md

 ## Latent Dirichlet Allocation (LDA)

 **Input**
+- RecordIO or CSV in File mode
-- CSV with word counts, total size = number of records * vocabulary size
+- For CSV with word counts and total size = number of records * vocabulary size

 **Training**
-- It runs on CPUs
+- It supports only single-instance CPU training
 - Important Hyperparameters:
   - `num_topics`: number of topics
   - `alpha0`: concentration parameter, low values give more sparse topics

 ## Factorization Machines

-Used mainly for recommended systems or use cases with sparse data
+Used mainly for recommended systems or use cases with sparse data.
+It calculates feature interactions as the inner product of the factors (vectors embeddings) of each feature.
+If 2 features are similar, their cosine similarity is higher.

 **Input**
-- RecordIO with Float32
+- RecordIO with `Float32`
+- Optional Test channel

 **Training**
-- It calculates feature interactions as the inner product of the factors (vectors embeddings) of each feature.
-If 2 features are similar, their cosine similarity is higher.
-- CPU recommended
+- CPU is recommended, GPU for dense data

 ## IP Insights